Chemical Engineering (CHE)

 Grade Mode: Letter Grading

-CHE 706 - Electrochemical Methods for Energy Applications
+CHBE 706 - Electrochemical Methods: Fundamentals and Applications

 Credits: 4

-Fundamentals and applications of thermodynamics of electrochemical processes; kinetics of electrochemical reactions; electrocatalysis basics and current technologies for batteries, supercapacitors and fuel cells.
-Prereq: CHEM 683, CHEM 684.
+Fundamentals and applications of thermodynamics of electrochemical processes; kinetics of electrochemical reactions; examples in electrochemistry current technology.

 Grade Mode: Letter Grading